PJMasks/D2D-Project/Information-Seeking/Data Entry Analysis/Data-Entry-Analysis.md

 |      |           |         |                        |                 |                             |               |               |            |                              |                              |         |                    |          |
 |      |           |         |                        |                 |                             |               |               |            |                              |                              |         |                    |          |

+##### Task 2(b): Justifying the table

+1) There are no special characters in the column headers.
+2) Units are mentioned for the columns whereever necessary.
+3) Date along with time is included to help the scientists observe the changes in their distribution.
+4) Names of the columns are clear and easy to understand.
+5) All the data is collected in a single data file which makes it easy for the investigators to analyze and visualize the data.
+6) All the meta data is included in a separate text file.
+7) Additional column called Comments can be used to record additional findings/observations/comments.